 The Stuckey Firm, an Ohio-based plaintiffs law firm with offices in Springfield, Columbus, and Wheeling, knows this challenge well.
 For founding partner Nathan Stuckey and partner Sydney McLafferty, the key to expansion has been rethinking how to manage capital without compromising the firm’s mission.

 Like many law firms working on contingency, The Stuckey Firm originally relied on self-financing and then local commercial lenders.
-These approaches brought limitations, frustrations, and stress.
+These approaches brought limitations—and stress.
 “We were either self-funded, self-financed, or we dealt with a lot of the red tape that comes with many of the commercial banking institutions,” says Nate.

 Making Bold Moves Without Financial Hesitation

 As the firm’s caseload expanded, so did its vision.
-But growth required more than just winning cases — it required capital strategies that were built upon the value of the firm’s future case value.
+But growth required more than just winning cases—it required capital flexibility.
 When the opportunity arose to open a new office in Columbus, Ohio, the firm needed to act quickly and decisively.

 “We had immediate working capital.
 We had the support for our case expenses,” says Sydney.
 “Having that backstop… gave us a lot of confidence to make bold decisions, which have turned out to be amazing for our company.”
 With the right financial structure in place, The Stuckey Firm was able to scale up its marketing, staffing, and operations—all while staying focused on client outcomes.